opensearch-project/documentation-website/_search-plugins/search-pipelines/filter-query-processor.md

 # Filter query processor

-Filter query processor is part of search pipeline functionality.
-Search pipelines is an experimental feature.
-For updates on the progress of search pipelines, or if you want to leave feedback that could help improve the feature, see the associated [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/6278).
+This is an experimental feature and is not recommended for use in a production environment.
+For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://forum.opensearch.org/t/rfc-search-pipelines/12099).
 {: .warning}

 The `filter_query` search request processor intercepts a search request and applies an additional query to the request, filtering the results.
 This is useful when you don't want to rewrite existing queries in your application but need additional filtering of the results.